JackDca/Mailpilewiki/Events-of-Note.md

 ## mailpile.mail_source.imap.*

-The IMAP Mail Source (and other network sources such as POP3 in the future) will record information about network activity on its event, like so:
+The IMAP [[Mail Sources]] (and other network sources such as POP3 in the future) will record information about network activity on its event, like so:

      "connection": {
          "error": [false, "Nothing is wrong"],